tmflower/marathon-buddy/notes.md

 To do:

 Current issues:
--Working on daily miles form and displaying correctly in my training plan -Adding to DB something is wrong. days.weeks is supposed to access weeks.id as foreign key, but it seems to have just added a new id...THIS IS PROBABLY BECAUSE YOU DID session['curr_week'] + 1 AND NEVER UNDID IT WHEN SWITCHING TO PLAN!
--From training plan to weekly-view, current week is correct but it reverts to week 1 when adding miles -I believe these are all fixed
+-Set default values for default plan (finish this)

 Next issues:
--Change daily miles and update daily miles to WTForms -Make sure update is not adding new Week/Day (need to access id for these, instead of num) -Add login link (temporary)
+-Make sure **update** is not adding new Week/Day (need to access id for these, instead of num) -Control of view based on auth (welcome screen, login/logout btns, ...?)
--Set default values for default plan
+-Add more options to navbar(for logged in users) -Improve UI of training plan!!!

+Resolved (I think) :
+-navbar styling
+-landing page button styling
+-Working on daily miles form and displaying correctly in my training plan -Add login link (temporary)
+-From training plan to weekly-view, current week is correct but it reverts to week 1 when adding miles -Adding to DB something is wrong. days.weeks is supposed to access weeks.id as foreign key, but it seems to have just added a new id...THIS IS PROBABLY BECAUSE YOU DID session['curr_week'] + 1 AND NEVER UNDID IT WHEN SWITCHING TO PLAN!
+-change password input type to "password" in wtforms so it isn't visible when typing -Welcome page styling
+-When logged in as new user, "This is week X" of daily-miles-form shows week 1 for every week and keeps adding new blank form (doesn't stop when reaches final week).
+However, DB seems to be accurate (for weeks only...nothing showing up for their days)

 Functionality: